marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 later in relation to his mental body.
 All this develop- ment will manifest through the power of the spoken word of God, the Creator of our solar system.

-The first inner er spiritual sense to be contacted by man's objective waking consciousness will be hearing (sound); the next will be feeling, then taste, then smell, and finally sight.
+The first inner or spiritual sense to be contacted by man's objective waking consciousness will be hearing (sound); the next will be feeling, then taste, then smell, and finally sight.
 The method used to